AlvaroIsrael/monokai-dark-green/README.md

 Your new theme should be avaliable inside ./bin folder to be installed in vscode.

-PS.: Note this theme could also be downloaded from the Visual Studio Marketplace.
+PS.: Note this theme can also be downloaded and installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=alvaro-israel-nunes-leite.theme-monokai-dark-green).

 # Font & Icons
 This is just a color theme, this does not include a font nor icons but I can recommend my favorites: